top of page

 We have to make our own magick.

-I began making the changes and aligned my heart, body and soul to incorporate my belief into my daily lifestyle.
+I began making the changes to incorporate my belief into my daily lifestyle.
 I stopped being a hypocrite and rid myself of what was needed in order to be free and who I wanted to be.
-I cut the negative influences out, I stopped worrying about what other people thought, I embraced nature, went plant powered and in the process, I found myself.
+I cut the negative influences out, I stopped worrying about what other people thought, I embraced nature and veganism, and in the process, I found myself.
 I appreciate now that life is a blessing, we owe it to our life force to be compassionate and embrace the life we've been given.
-And that includes being compassionate towards ourselves aswell as others.
+And that includes being compassionate towards ourselves and all other living creatures, not just our loved ones.

 *What do you believe and why?
 How do you incorporate that into your life?

-*Do you say you hate the patriarchy system yet conform to it and not speak out when you feel something is wrong?
+*Do you dislike the patriarchal system yet not speak out when you feel something is wrong?

 *Do you think something bad is happening to someone you care about yet do nothing to help them?